 Update 28 June 2018

-The Scottish Government has announced an additional £1.625m funding for Scottish Canals, to enable repairs and improvements to Bonnybridge and Twechar bridges on the Forth and Clyde Canal.
+The Scottish Government has announced an additional £1.625 million funding for Scottish Canals, to enable repairs and improvements to Bonnybridge and Twechar bridges on the Forth and Clyde Canal.
 Read more here.

 Update 15 June 2018